-Who could imagine that a group of 7th graders in Kenya with no electricity in their homes or school could be on the forefront of one of the most innovative technologies of our time?
+Who could imagine that a group of year 7s in Kenya with no electricity in their homes or school could be on the forefront of one of the most innovative technologies of our time?

 Kenya Connect first teamed up with U.S.-based Level Up Village (LUV) in 2015 to offer STEAM (STEM + arts) classes in coding, animation and video game design at the KC Learning Resource Center – a state-of-the-art solar powered facility in rural Wamunyu with the only computers available to students for 100km.

 Although they were familiar with traditional printing with a standard printer and paper, many of the students had no concept of 3D printing prior to this course.
 Using the LUV curriculum, KC staff member Patrick Munguti began by illustrating the concept of three dimensions by using a box to explain the X, Y and Z-axis.
 Once they were immersed in the assigned task and became more comfortable with using computer aided design (CAD), their understanding grew.